005sagar/big-data-finalproject/README.md

 # Big-Data-FinalProject
 ## About
-In this project, I are trying to tell a story with data.
+In this project, I am trying to tell a story with data.
 I will first download a text file and then process data using spark and bash command only.

 ### Pre-requisites and references :
 1. Spark to be configured - [Click here for repo](https://github.com/denisecase/setup-spark).